He who gets wisdom loves his own soul;

 - At the School of Rhetoric level, students can progress from Latin I through the AP® level, focusing first on foundations, then an intermediate reading ability, and then reading proficiency that allows them to engage critically with the texts and authors introduced in the advanced Latin IV and AP courses.
 At this level, their vocabulary mastery is expanding to allow more sight-reading of authors, as opposed to translation.
 The rich historical and cultural contexts of the readings form another aspect of the course content at this level.

-Our purpose in teaching Fine Arts is to foster in our students a love for what is good, true and beautiful, as befits a classical Christian and liberal arts education.
-Participation in Fine Arts is encouraged at Live Oak, where students learn to read music and give praise and worship to God through song.
-We offer four choirs: Primary Choir (K-2), Elementary Choir (Grades 3-6), Classic Choir (Grades 7-12), and Advanced Choir (Grades 7-12, by audition).
+Our purpose in teaching Fine Arts is to foster in our students a love for what is good, true, and beautiful, as befits a classical Christian and liberal arts education.
+Participation in Fine Arts is encouraged at Live Oak, with classes being offered in music and the visual arts.

 Music instruction begins in the School of Grammar, where the foundations of music literacy and choral singing are established in the Primary Choir (grades 1 & 2) and Elementary Choir (grades 3-6).
 Choral ensembles in the upper grades build on this foundation.
 Opportunities for playing in instrumental ensembles are available in our Jazz Band (grades 7-12) and Handchime Ensemble.
 Two to four concerts are presented each year.